 La Selva Research Station

-- Repairs and upgrades to the La Selva Biological Station.
+- Repairs and upgrades to the La Selva Research Station

-- Installation of solar panels – David and Deborah Clark are offering a 1:1 match to install additional solar panels that will save more than $80,000 per year in energy costs.
+- Installation of solar panels – David and Deborah Clark are offering a 1:1 match to install additional solar panels, which will save more than $80,000 per year in energy costs.

 Las Cruces Research Station

-Las Cruces is home to the Wilson Botanical Garden – the most famous botanical garden in Central America.
-The famous garden is in need of new plant material, signage and equipment.
+Las Cruces is home to the Wilson Botanical Garden, the most famous botanical garden in Central America.
+The garden is in need of new plant material, signage, and equipment.

 Palo Verde Research Station

-For more information about any of these projects, please contact James Boyle, Vice President of Philanthropy at email@example.com.
+For more information about these projects, please contact James Boyle, Vice President of Philanthropy.